Tres Monjitas

-Tres Monjitas (English: Three Nuns) is a Puerto Rican milk brand.
+Tres Monjitas is a Puerto Rican dairy brand.
 The brand, along with competitor Suiza Dairy, is one of Puerto Rico's two leading milk and dairy products brands.
 Its CEO is Jaime Fonalledas, whose grandfather, Jaime Fonalledas Córdova, was one of the four siblings that helped establish the brand.

 History

-The Tres Monjitas milk brand went on the market for the first time on 29 June 1918, (other sources say 21 July of the same year) when it was established by the wealthy Fonalledas family (whose properties would later include the largest mall in the Caribbean and second largest in Latin America, Plaza Las Americas mall), specifically by siblings Jerónimo, Gerardo, Jaime and Rosita Fonalledas.
-The siblings had bought terrain from Don Pablo Ubarri Capetillo, Count of San Jose de Santurce, in an area known as "Las Monjas" ("The Nuns").
+The Tres Monjitas milk brand was introduced to the Puerto Rican market on June 29, 1918 (although some sources suggest it was July 21, 1918).
+The brand was established by the wealthy Fonalledas family, who own the largest mall in the Caribbean and the second largest in Latin America, the Plaza Las Americas mall.
+The Fonalledas siblings (Jerónimo, Gerardo, Jaime, and Rosita), purchased land from Don Pablo Ubarri Capetillo, who held the title of Count of San José de Santurce, in an area known as "Las Monjas" ("The Nuns"), in Hato Rey.

-In 1938, Tres Monjitas began a home milk delivery system, with which clients received the milk brand directly at their houses.
-By 1941, the brand inaugurated a pasteurizing plant and by 1942, Tres Monjitas was selling pasteurized milk to the Puerto Rican public.
+In 1938, Tres Monjitas began a home milk delivery system, with which clients received milk directly to their homes.
+By 1941, the brand inaugurated a pasteurizing plant and by 1942, Tres Monjitas was selling pasteurized milk to the general population.

 In 1950, the company established the "Vaqueria Tres Monjitas", to help with the production of their milk and other dairy products.

 The Fonalledas family, considering the growth experienced by the San Juan metro area, started thinking about opening a shopping center, and so in 1967, construction of the Plaza Las Americas mall began on what was the original "Tres Monjitas" company's terrain.
 Since then, the company has opened manufacturing plants in San Juan as well as distribution centers in the southern Puerto Rico city of Ponce and in the northern Puerto Rico city of Arecibo as well as in the western Puerto Rico city of Mayagüez.
 The brand has been selling milk in Mayagüez and the Western area of Puerto Rico since 1982.

 The Mayagüez plant opened in 2019.